-XII I. TRANSPORTATION AND CIRCULATION Wo ould the project: Subsequent/ Supplemental EIR: New Significant Effects or Substantially More Severe Effects Addendum: None of the Conditions in State CEQA Guidelines Section 15162 Would Occur a.
-Conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways, freeways, pedestrian and bicycle paths, and mass transit? b.
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes C. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes e.
-Result in inadequate emergency access? \boxtimes f.
-Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes
+Subsequent/ Addendum: Would the project: Supplemental EIR: None of the Conditions in New Significant Effects State CEQA Guidelines or Substantially More Section 15162 Would Severe Effects Occur a.
+Conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of $\boxtimes$ transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways, freeways, pedestrian and bicycle paths, and mass transit? b.
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and $\boxtimes$ travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? c.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in $\square$ $\boxtimes$ substantial safety risks? d.
+Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible П $\boxtimes$ uses (e.g., farm equipment)? $\boxtimes$ e.
+Result in inadequate emergency access? Π Conflict with adopted policies, plans, or programs regarding f. Π $\boxtimes$ public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?